Meta-Analysis in SLA

 If primary studies have methodological flaws (no pre-test, vague control groups, practice-test congruency), aggregating their effect sizes produces a precise-looking but misleading number.
 Statistical sophistication in the meta-analytic procedure cannot compensate for weak primary research.

-2. Construct delineation
+2. Construct delineation ("apples and oranges")

 The variable of interest must be clearly defined.
-"TBLT" can mean genuine Task-Supported Language Teaching|task-based teaching]] or task-supported instruction bolted onto a grammar syllabus.
+"TBLT" can mean genuine task-based teaching or task-supported instruction bolted onto a grammar syllabus.
 "Explicit instruction" can mean PPP, structured input, corrective feedback, or metalinguistic explanation.
 Lumping dissimilar treatments under one label obscures more than it reveals.

 3. Design conflation

 Mixing effect sizes from between-group and within-group designs inflates the aggregate.
 Within-group (pre-post) designs measure all change, including maturation and practice effects, not just treatment effects.
+This is why Plonsky & Oswald proposed separate benchmarks.

-4. Outcome measure bias
+5. Outcome measure bias

-5. Premature synthesis
+6. Premature synthesis

 When the primary research base is too small or too heterogeneous, meta-analysis creates a false impression of robust evidence.
 Boers & Faez (2023) concluded that the TBLT field is simply "not ripe for such a meta-analysis."

-Major SLA Meta-Analyses and Their Critiques
+Major SLA Meta-Analyses

 | Meta-Analysis | Claim | Critique |